jamesfmackenzie/jamesfmackenzie.github.io/_posts/2018-10-08-ultimate-retropie-setup-guide.md

 #### Step 5.
 Make a note of the RetroPie hotkeys

-These will enable you quickly access emulator features from your joypad:
+During controller configuration, you'll be asked to specify a "Hotkey".
+I recommend "Select" or the Xbox Guide button.
+Pressing this Hotkey in combination with other buttons  enables fast access to emulator features directly from your joypad.
+Make a note of these below:

-Hotkeys | Action
+Button Combo | Action
 --- | ---
-Select+Start | Exit
+Hotkey+Start | Exit
-Select+Right Shoulder | Save
+Hotkey+Right Shoulder | Save
-Select+Left Shoulder | Load
+Hotkey+Left Shoulder | Load
-Select+Right | Input State Slot Increase
+Hotkey+Right | Input State Slot Increase
-Select+Left |Input State Slot Decrease
+Hotkey+Left |Input State Slot Decrease
-Select+X | RGUI Menu
+Hotkey+X | RGUI Menu
-Select+B | Reset
+Hotkey+B | Reset

 ### Optimize controller settings